dehann/Cheatsheet_WritingEnglishVeryDeliciously/README.md

 - She is the likely winner.
 - She is likely to win.
 - She is winning.

-- She won.
+Guess what, she won.
 Good writing will set you free!